diggernet/JavaUtils/README.md

 # JavaUtils
 JavaUtils is a collection of small utility classes.
-It includes tools to calculate checksums and CRCs using various algorithms, and to pause a thread with finer control than the standard tools.
+It includes a tool to pause a thread with finer control than the standard tools.

-## CRC
-CRC is a parameterized checksum and CRC calculation utility.
-It can be configured to compute a wide range of values, with the following
-pre-configured:

-* 8-bit checksum
-* 16-bit checksum
-* 32-bit checksum
-* CRC-16
-* CRC-16 Modbus
-* CRC-16 CCITT
-* CRC-16 CCITT (0x1D0F)
-* CRC-16 CCITT (Kermit)
-* CRC-16 CCITT (XModem)
-* CRC-16 DNP
-* CRC-32

-### Usage
-TL;DR: Give it a configuration and a message, get back a number.

-* Can be called statically, for simple occasional use:

-		String message = "...";
-		long result = CRC.calculate(CRC.CRC16, message);

-* For more intensive use, it's faster to create an instance and use the table-driven method:

-		CRC crc = new CRC(CRC.CRC16);
-		String message = "...";
-		long result = crc.calculate(message);

-* You can also calculate the CRC incrementally:

-		String message = "...";
-		Long result = null;
-		for (byte b : message.getBytes()) {
-			result = CRC.update(CRC.CRC16, result, b);
-		}

-		CRC crc = new CRC(CRC.CRC16);
-		String message = "...";
-		Long result = null;
-		for (byte b : message.getBytes()) {
-			result = crc.update(result, b);
-		}

 ## Pause